Udaay/udaay/README.md

 ### 📝 Blog & Articles

-Explore some of my thoughts and ideas on my [Blog](https://noobjs.com) [YET TO REGISTER THE DOMAIN].
+Explore some of my thoughts and ideas on my Blog.
+[YET TO REGISTER THE DOMAIN].
 Hopefully will make it soon.